kaypro4/qr/README.md

 # Matt's Always Free QRs

 it's a simple client side JS QR creator.
+With sparkles.
 What more could you want in life?